… continued from The Preface

 Life is hard.
 It includes physical pain, mental anguish, war, hatred, anxiety, disappointment, and death.
 Life’s problems are so significant that humans try desperately to alleviate and avoid them.
 But mere words cannot convey the depth and intensity of the suffering in human life.
 Consider that persons are starving, imprisoned, tortured, and suffering unimaginably as you read this; that our emotional, moral, physical, and intellectual lives are limited by our genes and environments; that our creative potential is wasted because of unfulfilling or degrading work, unjust incarceration, unimaginable poverty, and limited time; and that our loved ones suffer and die—as do we.
 Contemplate the horrors of history when life was often so insufferable that death was welcomed.
 What kind of life is this that nothingness is often preferable?
 There is, as Unamuno said, a “tragic sense of life.”
 This idea haunts the intellectually honest and emotionally sensitive individual.
 Life sometimes seems not worth the trouble.

 Given the gravity of our query, we propose a thorough investigation into the question of the meaning of life.
-We will look carefully at the ideas of those who have thought deeply about the question, allowing our own ideas to slowly emerge.
-In the process we will follow the truth wherever it leads, never cheating like the youths that Kierkegaard described: “There are many people who reach their conclusions about life like schoolboys: they cheat their master by copying the answer out of a book without having worked the sum out for themselves.”
+We will follow the truth wherever it leads, never cheating like the youths that Kierkegaard described: “There are many people who reach their conclusions about life like schoolboys: they cheat their master by copying the answer out of a book without having worked the sum out for themselves.”
 We want to work out the answers for ourselves—so that the answers will be our own.
 Unsure of whether any answers will be forthcoming, we must hope that Rainer Marie Rilke was right when he said: “Live your questions now, and perhaps even without knowing it, you will live along some distant day into your answers.”
 If we do not cheat, and if loving the questions leads to at least provisional answers, then with Francis Bacon we will be able to proudly claim: “Thus have I made as it were a small globe of the intellectual world, as truly and faithfully as I could discover.”